Walon-Foundation/tele-health/README.md

 ## 🌍 **About**

-SafeSpace Salone is a **production-ready Progressive Web App** providing free, anonymous mental health counseling to young people in Sierra Leone.
+SafeSpace Salone is a **Progressive Web App prototype** providing free, anonymous mental health counseling to young people in Sierra Leone.
 Built with accessibility and privacy at its core, it works on 3G connections and requires no personal information.

 ### **The Problem**